-Liability doesn’t cover any damage to your car or any injuries you may have after an accident.
-Liability only protects you from having to pay in full for the other person’s damages/injuries.
+Liability insurancec doesn’t cover any damage to your car or any injuries you may have after an accident.
+It only protects you from having to pay in full for the other person’s damages/injuries.
 Coverages like MedPay and personal injury protection (PIP) will cover your injuries.
 Also, collision would cover damages to your car in an at-fault accident.

 What Is Full-Coverage?

-Full coverage insurance is a term that providers often use when they’re talking about a policy that includes, at a minimum, the following:
+Full-coverage is a term that providers often use when they’re talking about an auto insurance policy that includes, at a minimum, the following:

 You’re not just limited to the three options above.
 Other options are available as well, such as: